Executors

 Caldera Agent

-The Caldera agent can be leveraged to execute implants as detached processes that will the execute payloads according to the OpenAEV architecture.
+The Caldera agent can be leveraged to execute implants as detached processes that will then execute threat arsenal actions according to the OpenAEV architecture.

 Caldera already installed